ACC reports another big jump in e-scooter claims

 Lime APAC government affairs manager Mitchell Price said the company agreed with Darby's suggestion that funds from any e-scooter tax go to building or upgrading cycleways.

-Price his company was also potentially open a slice of per-ride Lime levy going to ACC - but only if it had the certainty of a licence lasting 12 months or ideally longer (Lime is currently on a trial mobile-trading licence that, after a 10-week extension, will expire on March 31.
+company was also potentially open a slice of per-ride Lime levy going to ACC - but only if it had the certainty of a licence lasting 12 months or ideally longer (Lime is currently on a trial mobile-trading licence that, after a 10-week extension, will expire on March 31.
 So far, Lime has only forked over a token amount of money to the city; $3326 for its initial trial licence to January 14 and $2644 for the extension).

 A slice of a Lime-levy is likely the only the San Francisco-based company would contribute to costs.
 It is privately-held and has not revealed its accounts, but it is likely to be making a loss as Sun pushes for his vision of more than 1 million scooters worldwide (which could include 20,000 in Auckland).
 For the time being, that means it pays no tax in NZ or anywhere else.